Direct loading of a Sr magneto-optical trap from a thermal atomic beam: Atomic beam flux

 \section{Atomic beam flux}

-We consider determining the atomic beam flux from the oven by measuring the absorption profile of the atomic beam emitted from the oven as shown in Fig.~\ref{fig:absorption}.
+We determine the atomic beam flux by measuring the absorption profile of the atomic beam emitted from the oven as shown in Fig.~\ref{fig:absorption}.
 The arguments presented in this section are primarily based on Ref.~\cite{M.Schioppo2012}.

 To measure the atomic beam density, we evaluate the optical density (OD).
 The OD is defined as